 NOTE: For most customer applications, the PE's design and processes are transparent to the application as the AltaAPI manages PE setup and execution.
-Most customers can skip this entire manual and simply refer to the AltaAPI manual and example programs for their 1553 application requirements.
+Most customers can skip this entire manual and simply refer to the AltaAPI manual and example programs, and their respective Hardware Manual for their 1553 application requirements.
 It is also recommended that the reader review AltaView and AltaRTVaI products to learn about advanced avionics analyzers and validation products.